LoganBolton/diffusion_from_scratch/README.md

 - Optimized the inference process to be 50x faster with minimal degredation to quality

+## v7 - Added DiT architecture

+- Switched from classic U-Net to diffusion transformer.
+- The U-Net performed better in terms of loss and my own qualitative judgement.
+However, my data is pretty simple with 32x32 images and consistent class level text prompts.
+I think if I expanded my dataset to be much more complex then DiT would show it's potential more.
+If anything, this has me thinking more about how scaling isn't as obvious as you migth think with 2026 retrospect.

 # Things I've learned

 ### Be very careful about the shape of your tensors!